How To Host A Virtual Murder Mystery Party Online with Zoom or other software

 - If you are not the party organiser, check in with them to find out about guest numbers and teams etc.

-- Make sure you have contact details for the team leaders
+- Make sure you have contact details or break away groups for the team leaders

 - The participants will all need to wear a name badge on the night.
 This can be a bit tricky to coordinate.
 You could email name badges early but have a backup plan in case central characters can't make it on the night.
 The other option is to ask all the guests to have a large white name badge and a black texta so they can hand write a name badge.